fsantana/docker-ubuntu20/README.md

-#Docker image with php7.3, php8.0 and nodejs 14#
+#Docker image with nginx, php 7.3 -> 8.2 and nodejs 14#

 Build image local